 You will need to ‘Show’ the examiner and ‘Tell’ the examiner accordingly how to carry out specific vehicle checks.
 You will receive a minor fault for any questions you get wrong and a serious fault if you answer all 5 questions incorrectly.

 This test is similar to the current driving test for learner drivers.
 Where possible, you will be driving in various road conditions, including Motorways, dual carriageways and differing traffic levels.
-You will need to be able to demonstrate to the examiner the following:
+You will need to be able to demonstrate the following to the examiner:

 - Expert handling of the controls